tsackton/taelgarverse/docs/gazetteer/western-green-sea/western-green-sea.md

 Separately, a variety of coastal lands are included here:

-* The shores around the [Skaer Islands](<skaerhem/skaerhem.md>), including the ~Skaer Northcoast Penisula~ and the ~Skaer Shores~ north of the ~Vostok Coastal River~ are mostly coastal flatlands with mountains behind them
+* The shores around the [Skaer Islands](<skaerhem/skaerhem.md>), including the ~Skaer Northcoast Peninsula~ and the ~Skaer Shores~, are mostly coastal flatlands with mountains behind them
 * The [Cymean Peninsula](<cymean-peninsula.md>) is divided by the [Plataca Hills](<cymea/plataca-hills.md>) and separated from the south by the [Mistfold Mountains](<mistfold-mountains.md>)

 _(The southern Cymean plains are well defined, but not yet invented!
 Stay tuned. - Eds)_